Tristenh/spark-shopper/README.md

 #### Features

 User Authentication : Secure signup and login system.
-Search : by product name and category
+Search : by product name and category.
-Cart :
+Cart :  users to add products they are interested in purchasing.
-Checkout and Payment :
+Checkout and Payment :  proceed to payment, providing their billing and shipping information.
-Product Details :
+Product Details : product pages offer in-depth information about each item in the store.
-Review & Ratings :
+Review & Ratings : user engagement by allowing customers to provide reviews and ratings for products they have purchased or used.
-Wishlist :
+Wishlist : wishlist feature allows users to curate a list of their favorite products.
-Order History :
+Order History :  history section provides users with a complete record of their past purchases.

 #### Deployment Link :